 This article provides a brief overview of child custody laws in the state of Oklahoma.

-Child Custody Laws in Oklahoma at a Glance
+Child Custody Laws in Oklahoma: At a Glance

-In the absence of an Oklahoma court's custody order, both parents (if child was born during marriage or there was a paternity agreement in place) may claim physical custody of the child until the court rules otherwise.
+In the absence of an Oklahoma court's custody order, both parents (if the child was born during the marriage or there was a paternity agreement in place) may claim physical custody of the child until the court rules otherwise.
 State law is less clear with regard to unwed parents and child custody, but the father is entitled to physical custody if he is noted on the birth certificate (until the court rules otherwise).